Guichaguri/crud-query-parser/README.md

 - [tinyhttp](./docs/frameworks/tinyhttp.md)
 - [Node.js http](./docs/frameworks/nodejs-http.md)

+We also have special integrations to improve DX:

-### NestJS helper
+### NestJS Integration

-The NestJS helper has OpenAPI support and decorators that automatically parses the request.
+The NestJS Integration has decorators that automatically parses the request.
+It also has built-in OpenAPI support.

 ```ts
 import { Crud, ParseCrudRequest } from 'crud-query-parser/helpers/nestjs';